UBCBio525/Bio525D/resources/programs.md

 Topic 8
 =====

 [BLAST2GO](https://blast2go.com/blast2go-pro/download-b2g) was used for GO annotation, along with [HMMER2GO](https://github.com/sestaton/HMMER2GO).
 [Ontologizer](http://compbio.charite.de/contao/index.php/ontologizer2.html) is used for GO term enrichment.
+Also, a Bash script was provided to automate the GO annotation process.

 Topic 9
 =====